 1. An introduction: an overview of the essay's purpose and key contents.
 2. A (fully referenced) review of the key topic of the essay: its history and debates.
 3. A discussion of the development of the topic and its debates to a resolution.
 4.

-21. How to Write an Academic Essay
+21. How to Structure an Essay